How to license Microsoft Windows Embedded

 - OEM completes development of the master embedded image.

 Allows the OEM to replicate the Image based on the Microsoft Embedded Licensed Product, across a line of Embedded Systems.
-After ordering Runtime Licenses the OEM will receive the Associated Product Materials (APM) from SILICA.
+After ordering Runtime Licenses the OEM will receive the Associated Product Materials (APM) from Avnet Silica.
 APM are materials Microsoft may change from time to time but are required for distribution of the Embedded System.
 APM typically consists of two items—the COA and the ALP which include licensed product specific End User License Agreement (EULA) terms.
 Each Embedded System aimed for distribution requires a Runtime License.

 - Customer enters runtime key into embedded Image.